This section requires a Practicus AI Cloud Worker. Please visit the introduction to Cloud Workers section of this tutorial to learn more.

 Sample MLflow setup

-When you have a central MLflow database configured, your cloud nodes will automatically switch to using this database, instead of the local ones.
+When you have a central MLflow database configured, your Cloud Workers will automatically switch to using this database, instead of the local ones.

 With a central model database you can:

 - Consume other users models to make predictions